BhumikaSasmal/Mini-RAG-System/tests/week4_manual_test_log.md

 Mock mode does not send a prompt to an LLM.

 All following tests have been done in Mock Mode.
+The answer quality may be limited due to the usage of mock mode and chunk boundaries.
 ## Test 1: TXT Document Question

 ### Objective